-When it comes to webinar strategy, work smarter – not harder.
+When it comes to executing an engaging webinar, work smarter – not harder.
 Many webinar builders get stuck in a constant churn-out of new content because they assume it’s all old news after the first session.
 Wrong!

-Session recordings are just as influential as the real, live thing – so a common tactic for many marketers is to host an initial on-demand session to be packaged and replayed at later dates.
+High-quality session recordings are just as influential as the real, live event – so a common tactic for many marketers is to host an initial on-demand session to be packaged and replayed on a landing page at later dates.